-You can forward the Logger audit events, which are in Common Event Format (CEF), to ArcSight ESM directly for analysis and correlation.
-Use the Audit Forwarding feature (as described in "Audit Forwarding" on page 529) to forward the events.
+You can forward the Logger audit events, which are in Common Event Format (CEF), to ESM directly for analysis and correlation.
+Use the Audit Forwarding feature (as described in "Audit Forwarding" on page 543) to forward the events.

-For more information about CEF, refer to the document "ArcSight CEF".
-For a downloadable a copy of this guide, search for "ArcSight Common Event Format (CEF) Guide" in the Micro Focus Security Community.
+For more information about CEF, refer to Implementing ArcSight Common Event Format (CEF).